Strongly self-interacting processes on the circle: Hitting times

 For two real random variables $V,W$, recall that $V$ is said to be stochastically smaller than $W$, denoted by $V\overset{sto}\leq W$ (or equivalently $W\overset{sto}\geq V$), if for all $r\in\R$

 If $V$ and $W$ have same law we write $V \overset{law}= W$.

-The aim of this section is to prove the following: \begin{prop} There exist a constant $K > 1$ and nonnegatives random variables $S$ and $R$ with an exponential moments such that, for all $M>1$ and $\eta\in (0,\delta]$ with $M\eta>1$, for all Lipschitz function $g\geq M$, if $X$ is defined by \eqref{EqDiffInhomo} or if $(X,Y)$ is defined by the generator \eqref{EqPDMPInhomo}, the following holds:
+The aim of this section is to prove the following: \begin{prop} There exist a constant $K > 1$ and non-negatives random variables $S$ and $R$ with an exponential moment such that, for all $M>1$ and $\eta\in (0,\delta]$ with $M\eta>1$, for all Lipschitz function $g\geq M$, if $X$ is defined by \eqref{EqDiffInhomo} or if $(X,Y)$ is defined by the generator \eqref{EqPDMPInhomo}, the following holds: